We Real Cool

 "We Real Cool" is a poem written in 1959 by poet Gwendolyn Brooks and published in her 1960 book The Bean Eaters, her third collection of poetry.
 The poem has been featured on broadsides, re-printed in literature textbooks and is widely studied in literature classes.
 It is cited as "one of the most celebrated examples of jazz poetry".

 It consists of four verses of two rhyming lines each.
 The final word in most lines is "we".
 The next line describes something that "we" do, such as play pool or drop out of school.
 Brooks has said that the "we"s are meant to be said softly, as though the protagonists in the poem are questioning the validity of their existence.
-The last lines of the poem, "We / Die soon," indicate the climax, which comes as a surprise to the boasts that have been made previously.
+The last lines of the poem, "We / Die soon," indicate the climax, which comes as a surprise after the boasts that have been made previously.
 It also suggests a moment of self-awareness about the choices that the players have made.
-The poem also contains references to the seven deadly sins.